-Four charged following officer-involved shooting in Hampton
+Three charged following officer-involved shooting in Hampton

 Documents explain that when the two officers approached the truck, one of the other four occupants got out of the car and into the driver’s seat.

-That’s when the truck was driven toward the officers, which resulting in the officers opening fire.
+That’s when the truck was driven toward the officers, resulting in the officers opening fire.

 Owens saw what was going on and proceeded to hide a .40 caliber handgun in a store rack, according to court records.